resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 ## Exercise 2

-Once you've opened it, try the following commands:
+Once you've opened it, remember PWD in our play?

+Try the following command:

 ```bash
 pwd